dwmw2/alexa_domo/README.md

 4. **Assign devices to room plans** - Each device you want to control via Alexa must be assigned to a room plan in Domoticz.

 5. **Configure OAuth2 application**:
-   - Ensure Domoticz is started with the `-vhostname` option to use the correct hostname in OAuth2 tokens (e.g., `-vhostname your-domoticz-host.example.com`)
+   - Ensure Domoticz is started with the `-vhostname` option to use the correct hostname in OAuth2 tokens (e.g., `-vhostname your-domoticz-host.example.com`).
+Check that the correct hostname appears in the URLs returned from https://your-domoticz-host.example.com/.well-known/openid-configuration and that those URLs are reachable from the outside.
    - Go to Setup → Applications
    - Click "Add Application"
    - Application Name: `domoticz-alexa` (or your preferred name)